Ceramic Dictionary

 How to make a “Cremat”

 Make some black coffee and keep it hot.
 Pour a bottle of rum into a cooking pot with a spoonful of sugar, a piece of cinnamon, a handful of coffee beans and the peel of half a lemon.
-Heat it up until it is boiling, then tip it slowly into the “Cremat Bowl” and, with a match, set light to it and keep spooning to keep the flames alive until half the rum has burnt away.
+Heat it up until it is boiling, then pour it slowly into the “Cremat Bowl” and, with a match, set light to it and keep spooning to keep the flames alive until half the rum has burnt away.
 Put out the flames, the best way being to cover it with a large tin lid.
 Finally, add the coffee which is still hot, put it into the cups and drink it.
 To add the final party touch, sing while you are spooning the flames!

-ca: BOL Tornejar
+ca: BOL - Tornejar ceràmica.

-es: BOL Tornear
+es: BOL - Tornear cerámica.

 Bowl is a round vessel with a deep base.
 It can be of any size and the wall can curve inwards, outwards or be straight.
 It is one of the most popular and important pieces of pottery, made for decorative and practical purposes.